andrew-dsi/andrew-dsi.github.io/_posts/2025-11-19-gen-ai-sql-agent-bot.md

 * Uses LangChain’s SQL tooling to inspect schemas and run queries
 * Returns both the SQL results and a human-readable explanation

-We also traced and inspected runs in LangSmith, validating that queries were:
+We also traced and inspected runs in LangSmith, validating that queries were; correct, efficient, and aligned with our design rules.

-* Correct
-* Efficient
-* Aligned with our design rules

 ### Results <a name="overview-results"></a>